It all starts with the soil

 - physical function: stabilising soil structure, improving soil aggregation and water movement.

-- chemical function: increasing cation exchange capacity, buffering pH and reducing the effect of salinity and sodicity.
+- chemical function: increasing cation exchange capacity (CEC), buffering pH and reducing the effect of salinity and sodicity.

-Subsoil constraints are soil properties which limit or restrict the cotton plant meeting its requirements.
+Subsoil constraints are soil properties that limit or restrict the cotton plant from meeting its water and nutrient requirements.

-An ideal soil for cotton production has good infiltration and internal drainage, high plant available water capacity (PAWC), good soil structure for root growth and development, optimum pH, low salinity, balanced nutrient availability, low sodicity and adequate soil mycorrhiza and other soil biota.
+An ideal soil for cotton production has good infiltration and internal drainage, high plant available water capacity (PAWC), good soil structure for root growth and development, optimum pH, low salinity, balanced nutrient availability, low sodicity and adequate soil biota.

-Problems associated with subsoil constraints include compaction, soil dispersion, high or low pH, waterlogging and erosion.
-These problems can result in poor seeding emergence, poor plant growth, loss of bolls and poor boll set, reduced yields, erosion, increased land management costs and other management issues.
+Problems associated with subsoil constraints include compaction, soil dispersion, high or low pH and waterlogging.
+These problems can result in poor plant growth, loss of bolls and poor boll set, reduced yields, erosion, increased land management costs and other management issues.

-Sodic soils contain too much sodium associated with negatively charged clay particles.
-Large quantities of sodium in soil reduces the strength of bonds holding clay particles together in aggregates.
-The sodium also attracts large numbers of water molecules helping force the clay particles apart in what is known as dispersion, which causes the soil structure to collapse.
+Sodic soils have too high a proportion of sodium.
+This excess of sodium in soil reduces the strength of bonds that hold clay particles together within aggregates.
+The sodium also attracts water molecules more readily than other cations, which forces the clay particles apart, causing what is known as dispersion, which causes the soil structure to collapse.

 Many of the soils used for cotton production in Australia, are sodic or strongly sodic below a depth of 0.5m.
 This affects root growth and uptake of water and nutrients.
 Groundwater used for irrigation can cause sodicity problems particularly when the water contains high sodium levels relative to calcium.